aplteam/Tatin/docs/FirstStepsWithTatin.md

 Good news: there must be at least one package that carries the tags "mac-os" and "markdown" but _also_ the tags "windows" and "linux" because those are both listed, so there will be a package available that runs on all major platforms.

 Note that although we misspelled "mac-os" as "mack-os" it was still identified correctly.
-Similarly, "markd" was enough for finding "markdown".
+Similarly, "markd" was enough to find "markdown".

 We are now ready to identify that package by executing `ListPackages` with the `-tags` option: